ez3r0sec/dotFiles/README.md

 # dot_files
-Collection of useful little scripts for everyday tasks
+Collection of useful little scripts for everyday tasks on Linux/macOS